jamieredding/pair-stairs/README.md

 - load pairings to external service

 ### packaging
-- create script to start app
 - improve usage output
-- package as a zip
+- check and download java in script on launch